 At the Cupboard, we see the full food cycle many times over: We compost all our spoiled produce at the pantry, it turns into organic soil, which is then worked into vegetable gardens to help re-grow healthy food for all of us.
 Giving patrons and community members the knowledge, skills, and materials to start their own at-home vegetable gardens through our Garden and Youth Garden Education Program promotes long-term community and family self-sufficiency.
-MHC not only distributes food, we also offer vegetable plants and seeds to patrons interested in home gardening.
+MHC not only distributes food and education, we also offer vegetable plants and seeds to patrons interested in home gardening.

 Read below to learn more about each of MHC’s garden sites.